microsoft/competeai/README.md

 2. Flask is more suitable than Django

 TODO
-0. dine
-1. group discuss
-   single: 10
+1. statictis each customer choice

 ## Group